Existence of mixed dimensional AME states

 Maximally mixed convention

-Here the requirement is that all subsystems of size \(\lfloor \tfrac{n}{2}\rfloor\) is maximally mixed.
+Another convention is not that of maximal entanglement across bipartitions, but maximally mixed marginals (these conditions differ on mixed-dimensional systems).
+In the maximally mixed convention, the requirement is that all subsystems of size \(\lfloor \tfrac{n}{2}\rfloor\) are maximally mixed.
 [GBZ16] found a \(2 \times 2 \times 3\) state.

 [GBZ16] Dardo Goyeneche, Jakub Bielawski, Karol Życzkowski, Multipartite entanglement in heterogeneous systems, Physical Review A 94, 012346 (2016), arXiv:1602.08064